 While IBJJF is not a signatory to the Code, IBJJF recognizes the importance of clean competition, and has taken a proactive stance in implementing an anti-doping program on behalf of clean athletes and the integrity of our sport.

 The use, possession and/or trafficking of prohibited substances, methods, or the encouragement or counseling to use prohibited substances, or methods, and/or taking measures to mask the use of prohibited substances, or methods by any participant in competitions over which the IBJJF has jurisdiction is unacceptable and will not be tolerated.

-In engaging the Unites States Anti-Doping Agency (USADA) to provide a comprehensive anti-doping program for the IBJJF World Championships, IBJJF has taken the important step to externalize the full anti-doping process to an independent organization to provide a gold standard program.
-In order to ensure complete independence and provide the highest level of protection for the rights of clean athletes, USADA is wholly responsible for the collection of samples, sample analysis, sample results management, and, when necessary, the adjudication of any positive test results from the tests executed during the IBJJF World Championships.
+In engaging the United States Anti-Doping Agency (USADA) to conduct doping control at the IBJJF events, IBJJF has taken the important step to externalize the anti-doping at this event to an independent organization.
+To ensure complete independence and provide the highest level of protection for the rights of clean athletes, USADA is wholly responsible for the collection of samples, sample analysis, sample results management, and, when necessary, the adjudication of any positive test results from the tests executed during the IBJJF events.

-Due to IBJJF’s agreement with USADA, IBJJF cannot comment about the case while the matter is pending, and the first public announcement about any case will be provided by USADA.
+Due to IBJJF’s agreement with USADA, IBJJF cannot comment about a case while it is pending, and the first public announcement about any case will be provided by USADA.
 IBJJF is informed of the final resolution for the case on the same day in which the official news is posted on USADA’s webpage (http://www.usada.org/news/).